 - Started a Boys and Girls Club, an after-school program targeting underserved kids.
 About 80 kids attended each day when the club met at our church.
 They have now moved to the new Community Center at Chatham where they do homework, get snacks, play games, learn life skills, and have access to a computer lab.

 - Founded a community music school for kids called Chatham Arts.
 About 30-children take violin, cello, piano, guitar, and voice lessons at our church each week.
-The goal is to form a community youth orchestra.
-The music school is a partnership with Virginia Tech and the Renaissance Music Academy of Blacksburg, VA.

 - Collaborated with artists and educators in our community to offer Soundcheck, a monthly teen open mic night.
 Outreach magazine did a feature on us in the Nov/Dec 2006 issue, Partnering For Art’s Sake.